 If done correctly, making small talk with someone can lay the foundation for a potential relationship with this person.

 It helps demonstrate your communication style, which can be an effective way to develop and extend your personal and professional networks.

-Engaging in small talk can also make you likable.
-People like those who are confident enough to engage with others.
+Engaging in small talk also makes you likable.
+People are attracted to those who are confident enough to engage in comfortable conversation.

 It is important to remember that small talk isn’t just a method of communication and a way of filling an awkward gap.
 It’s also a gesture of respect that most people appreciate.